Friday, 23 January 2026

 And there’s a whole 14m box of it!
 Just astounding.
 When you’re in there the sound is weird because there’s no bounce-back; it’s quite odd and very special.

 Anyway, the NSTF was just one of the reasons I loved working at RAL all those years and it’s a bit surreal thinking I no longer do!
-Jamie was working at RAL and encouraged me to apply - I’m so glad he did x
+Jamie was working at RAL all those years ago and encouraged me to apply.
+I’m so glad he did x

 I started in the library when computers were still a rarity in 1989/1990.

-Then moved to Contracts where I began to love working with Excel spreadsheets (is that weird?) to CLEO (Central Laboratory Electronic Office) which provided software support to the whole site including installing Exchange (our first proper email client) from a CD to every computer on-site (>1000)!
-I then moved into RALSpace for IT Support and had a 5-year period with the British Atmospheric Data Centre, doing various Helpdesk and data ingestion tasks while I was on dialysis and after my transplant.
+Then moved to Contracts where I began to love working with Excel spreadsheets (is that weird?) and then on to CLEO (Central Laboratory Electronic Office), which provided software support to the whole site including installing Exchange (our first proper email client) from a CD to every computer on-site (>1000)!
+I then moved into RALSpace for IT Support and had a 5-year period with the British Atmospheric Data Centre, doing various Helpdesk and data ingestion tasks, while I was on dialysis and after my transplant.

 Celebrating 20 years of the BADC